2009 Danish local elections

 Local elections were held in Denmark on 17 November 2009.
 Councils were elected in Denmark's 98 municipalities and the five regions.
 2468 seats were contested in the municipal elections (previous election: 2522 seats).
 205 seats were contested in the regional elections.

 Legal basis

 The electoral details are laid down in the municipal and regional electoral act.
 The elections are overseen by the Ministry of the Interior.

 Results

 Results of regional elections

-The Ministry of interior informed that voter turnout was 65.7%.
-The regions are not municipalities, and are not allowed to levy any taxes, but are financed only through block grants from the central government and the municipalities within each region.
+The Ministry of the Interior reported a voter turnout of 65.7%, the lowest participation in Danish local and regional elections since the 1974 Danish local elections, when turnout was 62.9%.
+The regions are not municipalities and have no independent power to levy taxes; they are financed instead through block grants from the central government and from the municipalities within each region.

-The results of the regional elections:
+The results of the regional elections were as follows: